MilesWilliams/gulp-golang/Readme.md

-# gulp-go
+# gulp-golang

 A gulp wrapper for golang commands.
-Completely inspired by gulp-go.
+Completely inspired by [gulp-go](www.google.com).
 This aims to let users have better control of their golang environment with the build system.
 Because `go run` does not solve all problems.